-The process of getting a hearing implant for your child may seem daunting, and you will have questions, however the result can be very rewarding.
-The steps you take for your child can help make all the difference for learning, growing and becoming independent throughout life.
-You will have a support team including your child's audiologist and speech therapist along the way, and we'll be there for your family as well.
+The result of getting a hearing implant for your child can be life changing.
+The steps to better hearing for your child can help make all the difference for learning, growing and becoming independent throughout life.
+You will have the support team you need through your child's journey to better hearing.

 Your child's hearing will need to be evaluated by a Hearing Implant Specialist to determine if the level of hearing loss qualifies for a hearing implant.
 There will be medical and audiological assessments, including X-ray scans and possibly an MRI to help determine whether a hearing implant could be a solution for your child.
 If your child qualifies, the hearing implant team will discuss benefits and risks with your family and schedule the surgery once insurance approval is obtained.